jespercockx/popl19-tutorial/outline.md

-In this tutorial, we apply correct-by-construction programming to the construction of a typechecker and interpreter for a simple C-like language (see src/While.cf for the syntax).
+In this tutorial, we apply correct-by-construction programming to the construction of a typechecker and interpreter for a simple C-like language called WHILE (see src/While.cf for the syntax).

 3. Simple data types and pattern matching
 -----------------------------------------